St Kilda, Victoria: Residential architecture

 With many layers of development, St Kilda is characterised by an eclectic mix of residential styles, ranging from rows of Victorian terrace houses, Edwardian and interwar homes and apartments to post-war and modern infill development.
 Much of St Kilda's innovative architecture is recognised nationally.

 St Kilda is home to many "boom style" mansions, dating back to the early days of the seaside resort.
 Historic residences include Eildon Mansion on Grey Street built in 1855 (later modified) to the design of Reed and Barnes is a significant grand old mansion.
-Hewison House built at 25 Chapel Street in 1869 is a former mansion that has become an administration building of St Michael's Grammar School.
+Hewison House, built at 25 Chapel Street in 1869, is a former mansion that has become an administration building of St Michael's Grammar School.
 Marion Terrace in Burnett Street was built in 1883 and is considered one of the finest Second Empire styled terrace houses in Australia.
 Myrnong Hall built in 1890 on Acland Street is a large Victorian mansion richly decorated in cast iron.

 Edwardian buildings include The Priory, built in 1890 at 61 Alma Road, it is one of the few Richardsonian Romanesque homes in Melbourne, built as the boarding house for a ladies' school, but now a private residence.

 During the interwar years St Kilda was heavily subdivided into apartments.
 This era produced some outstanding early apartment designs, including Majestic Mansions on Fitzroy Street (1912).
 Tompkins is a mixture of Edwardian styles and are some of the earliest self-contained flats in Melbourne.
 Summerland Mansions built in 1920 on Fitzroy Street is another block in the "mansion flats" style, a style rare in Melbourne.
 Belmont Flats on the corner of Alma Road and Chapel Street was built in 1923, an outstanding blend of Arts and Crafts and Californian Bungalow influences applied to an apartment building, was built in 1923.
 Belvedere Flats at 22 Esplanade on the corner of Robe Street was built in 1929 and is a Spanish Mission styled block of flats designed by William H. Merritt and has featured on The Secret Life of Us.
 All of these buildings are listed on the Victorian Heritage Register.
-A significant block of Spanish Mission flats, the Baymor Court, built in 1929 was demolished in November 2004 to make way for the Esplanade hi-rise apartment development.
+A significant block of Spanish Mission flats, the Baymor Court, built in 1929 was demolished in November 2004 to make way for the Esplanade high-rise apartment development.

 Edgewater Towers, completed in 1961, was Melbourne's first privately developed high-rise block and the tallest in Victoria.

 St Kilda is also home to some contemporary residential designs.
 St Leonards Apartments in St Leonards Street is two blocks of post-modern apartments, built in 1996 to the design of Nonda Katsalidis, and is recognised with multiple RAIA Victorian Architecture Awards.